dimacurrentai/packt-2024-cppbook/chapter02.md

 We should also mention it here, if only in passing, that as of 2024 a novel industry of what we can loosely call AI-Assisted Programming is emerging.
 This new industry is now in its infancy, although it is advancing rapidly.
 It is still safe to say that to be an effective AI-Assisted Programmer one has to understand the fundamentals of the approaches used in Software and Data Engineering.
 Time will tell if this knowledge becomes redundant for the generations of developers that come after us.
 For now we will assume you are interested in how programming is done in the industry today -- for you would likely not be reading this book if you are not.

-After this acedemically laid out landscape of the field, let's dive into the weeds of how the sausage of software is made.
+After this academically laid out landscape of the field, let's dive into the weeds of how the sausage of software is made.

 ## The Industry